 Each year in Russia, 30,000 children are born with facial deformities.
 Another 20,000 children experience such defects due to trauma or illnesses developed after birth.
-Limited number of hospitals in Russia have specialists able to undertake operations that often require multiple surgeries and highly advanced medical technology.
+A limited number of hospitals in Russia have specialists able to undertake operations that often require multiple surgeries and highly advanced medical technology.
 Costly operations are often put off and these children grow up ostracized by their peers as a result of their appearance.

-Consequently, families are often torn apart.
-The stress of having a sick child leads to isolation, embarrassment, disappointment and financial hardship.
+For families, the stress of having a sick child leads to isolation, embarrassment, disappointment and financial hardship.
 Affected children, highly conscious of their appearance, suffer from maladaptive behaviors, irritability, depression as well as suicidal tendencies.
 Some parents solve the problem by sending their children to orphanages.
-Others have appealed to the general public for direct financial assistance for necessary operations by writing letters to newspapers.
-The latter approach has led to the Society's most recent undertaking on behalf of Russian children.

 MCCMS is one of the most innovative facilities in Russia providing treatment and rehabilitation for children with facial deformities.
 Depending on the case, surgeries can range from $2,500 to $5,000; a cost that is far beyond the means of the families involved.
-Professor Roginsky insists that early diagnosis and treatment of facial deformities is critical not only for the patients' physical health, but also their psychological development and social integration.
 While many of these children will undergo multiple surgeries over a period of time, it is better to fix the problem before the deformity's negative physiological impact sets in and damages their self esteem for life.
-Using the most advanced medical micro technology, computers as well as Professor Roginsky's highly motivated staff, the Center for Maxillofacial Surgery has seen its patients learn to smile for the first time and watch, as their personalities grow more hopeful.

 This program is a testament to the positive difference Russian and Russian-American organizations can make in the lives of children when they work together.
 No child should ever feel less than beautiful and we believe that more children will receive comprehensive care and eventually have access to more state-